Sign up for my newsletter & get my free email course Decoding Intensity!

 This post is sort of like a guest post, but not quite.
 The brilliant Dr. Briscoe-Smith and I met in Oakland when she gave a presentation on implicit bias and how to talk about racism with kids.
 Her talk was so powerful that I knew I had to get her thoughts and...read more

 True or False?
-One of the most difficult aspects of supporting a twice-exceptional child is their inconsistent performance when it comes to all sorts of tasks — everything from math to unloading the dishwasher.
-A parent recently stated this to me, and I’ve...read more
+One of the most difficult aspects of supporting a twice-exceptional child is their inconsistent performance when it comes to all sorts of tasks -- everything from math to unloading the dishwasher.
+A parent recently stated this to me, and I've been...read more

 This month, my friend and colleague, Megan Maxwell-Smith has written a brilliant guest post that I think will resonate with many of you.
 Megan, an online writing coach, shares four activities to engage reluctant students to write.
 Check out Part 1 of this two-part...read more